Young father dies weeks after armed robbery; teen suspect likely to face murder charge, police say

 Broder leaves behind his wife, who teaches preschool, according to NBC Washington, and their child.

-A Saturday post on the page read, “We are heartbroken to share that last night Christian passed away.
+A Saturday post on the GoFundMe page read, “We are heartbroken to share that last night Christian passed away.
 He was comfortable with Molly by his side and surrounded by loved ones.
 We are so grateful for your love and support over the last two weeks as Christian fought so hard.”

 As of early Sunday, the page had raised more than $236,000 of its $250,000 goal.